ElectionLens/ElectionLens/readme.md

 - Click any **District** → See its component Assembly segments
 - PC-to-AC and District-to-AC mapping in one tool

+### 🔍 Smart Search
+- Search across states, parliamentary constituencies, and assembly constituencies
+- Keyboard navigation with Arrow keys and Enter to select
+- Type-ahead filtering with instant results

 ### 📊 Smart Data Mapping
 - Handles **post-2014 district reorganizations**:
   - Telangana's 21 new districts (2016)